superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation.md

 By factoring RAG into separable subtasks executed concurrently by collaborative agents, relevance, scalability and latency limitations can be mitigated.
 This allows RAG to scale efficiently to enterprise workloads.

-## Proposed Multi-Agent RAG System

 To address the challenges with single-agent RAG systems, a multi-agent architecture is proposed consisting of specialized retriever, ranker, reader, and orchestrator agents.

 At first an agent is here to understand the query and describe it in different sub queries.

 Then x number of retriever agents focuses solely on efficient passage retrieval from the document corpus based on the sub queries.
 It employs vector similarity search or knowledge graph retrieval based searches to quickly find potentially relevant passages, minimizing latency.

 The ranker agent evaluates the relevance of the retrieved passages using additional ranking signals like source credibility, passage specificity, and lexical overlap.
 This provides a relevance-based filtering step.
+This agent might be using ontology for example as a way to rerank retrieved information.

 The reader agent summarizes lengthy retrieved passages to succinct snippets containing only the most salient information.
 This distills the context down to key facts.